 - Admissions priority is typically given to students who are both low-income and first-generation.

-The UB academic year program offers instruction, advising and enrichment opportunities for participants at both WESM and LMU.
+The UB and UBMS academic year program offers instruction, advising and enrichment opportunities for participants at both WESM and LMU.

 Instruction & Supplemental Tutoring